 where the one for pions can be found in the textbook \cite{Donoghue:1992dd}.
 The $R$'s are the so-called remainders

-which vanish unless there are intermediate states degenerate with either $\al$ or $\be$.\footnote{We have checked that they vanish in the cases at hand for which it is important to keep $m_{D,\pi} \neq 0$.
+which vanish unless there are intermediate states degenerate with either $\al$ or $\be$ \cite{cite-key}.\footnote{We have checked that they vanish in the cases at hand for which it is important to keep $m_{D,\pi} \neq 0$.
 An example of where the $R$ matters is sketched in the appendix of \REF\cite{Zwicky:2023bzk}.} Let us focus on an operator present in the TEMT $\Op \subset \TEMT $ which is responsible for generating the mass.
 We will refer to this operator as the mass operator.
 Applying the soft theorem \eqref{eq:start} one gets

 Above we used the CFT definition of applying $Q_D$ to a primary operator which is an assumption similar to \eqref{eq:IRCFT1}.
-Now comes the main technical point.
+The main technical point is as follows.
 It is crucial to keep the derivative term since the matrix element, $\matel{0}{\Op(x)}{D(q)} = F_\Op e^{-i qx}$, carries $x$-dependence.
 Thus the question of how to make sense of this term?
-We may regard this matrix element as a test function in a distribution space and are therefore led to integrate over space by
+We may regard this matrix element as a test function in a distribution space and are therefore leads to integrate over space by

 This allows for integration by parts such that\footnote{The proper way to do this would be to form a wave packet within a finite region in $x$-space.
 In addition this makes it clear that the boundary terms that arise upon integration by parts do not contribute.}